-Board/Committee Chair Membership (part of Terms of Reference) Terms of Reference Meeting Schedule Program Advisory Committee (one for each award program) Academic Director Academic Director Curtin College Academic Director Course Specific Program Manager (attends relevant meeting) Course Specific Discipline Lead (attends relevant meeting) Unit Coordinators (as required) Student & Academic Services Manager Student Representative (by program) CU Membership Faculty Dean of Learning and Teaching First Year Coordinator/Course Coordinators of the relevant course(s).
-Partner Providers Director of Academic Services, Curtin Singapore (Commerce, Arts & Creative Industries and Information Technology only) Executive Officer - Student & Academic Services Officer (or nominee) Ensure that the program structure and unit content/outlines are comparable to programs/units at the same level in similar fields at Australian Institute of Higher Education Providers.
-Ensure that the program content and unit outlines for the Diploma (Stage Two) units are comparable in requirements to programs at Curtin University.
-Carry out minor reviews of programs on an annual basis.
-Ensure recommendations and/or decisions regarding program changes/new programs are presented to the Learning and Teaching Committee for endorsement/approval by Academic Board Ensure graduate capabilities are as outlined in the Learning and Teaching Plan.
-Ensure learning and teaching objectives are reflected in each program as outlined in the Teaching & Learning Plan Update members on key academic policies that have been amended and approved by the College's Academic Board.
-Review student feedback and associated analysis.
-Endorse benchmarking and KPIs to assure academic performance and standards are comparable with Curtin University and other similar Institute of Higher Education providers.
-Review reports from Curtin College unit moderators for onshore and partner programs (if applicable) regarding moderation issues and advise accordingly.
-Review issues and pass rates arising from Board of Examiners and make appropriate recommendations.
-Make recommendations regarding continuous improvement measures to the Learning and
+Board/Committee Chair Membership (part of Terms of Reference) Terms of Reference Meeting Schedule Receive, consider and respond to reports from any subcommittees in relation to quality improvements in teaching.
+Program Advisory Committee (one for each award program) Academic Director Curtin College Academic Director Course Specific Program Manager (attends relevant meeting) Course Specific Discipline Lead (attends relevant meeting) Unit Coordinators (as required) Student & Academic Services Manager Student Representative (by program) CU Membership Faculty Dean of Learning and Teaching First Year Coordinator/Course Coordinators of the relevant course(s).
+Partner Providers Director of Academic Services, Curtin Singapore (Commerce, Arts & Creative Industries and Information Technology only) Executive Officer - Student & Academic Services Officer (or nominee) Ensure that the program structure and unit content/outlines are comparable to programs/units at the same level in similar fields at Australian Institute of Higher Education Providers and as per the Australian Qualfications Frfamework (AQF).
+(HESF Stds 1.5, 3.1, 5.3, 7.3) Ensure recommendations and/or decisions regarding program changes/new programs are presented to the Learning and Teaching Committee for endorsement/approval by Academic Board (HESF Std 6.3) Carry out minor reviews of programs on an annual basis (HESF Std 5.3) Participate in Major reviews of programs, generally every 5 years or when programs are being re-accredited (HESF Stds 1.4, 5.3, 6.3).
+Ensure that the program content and unit outlines for the Diploma (Stage Two) units are comparable in requirements to programs at Curtin University (HESF Std 5.3).
+Ensure graduate capabilities are as outlined in the Learning and Teaching Plan (HESF Std 3.1).
+Ensure learning and teaching objectives are reflected in each program as outlined in the Teaching &amp; Learning Plan (HESF Stds 1.4, 3.1).
+Update members on key academic policies that have been amended and approved by the College's Academic Board (HESF Stds 2.2, 5.2, 6.1, 6.3, 7.3) Review student feedback and associated analysis (HESF Stds 1.4, 5.3).
+Twice per year Endorse benchmarking and KPIs to assure academic performance and standards are